 - Prior to executing an agreement with or including a foreign collaborator, to determine whether or not there is any export control related information or material being exchanged as part of the agreement, the Division of Research will screen all of the individuals and entities related to the transaction for a possible match in Visual Compliance.
 The Visual Compliance screening searches the names of individuals and company against government restricted party lists and provides a report.

 - Individual researchers may not make any arrangements or commitments with a prospective partner or funding source without going through the appropriate university offices and administrative procedures.
-Your pre-award contact can always help you if you have questions.
+Contact the appropriate department in the Office of Contract and Grants for specific questions (see Department Emails).

 Federal Agency Requirements on Grants

-- The National Institutes of Health (NIH) requires all applications and progress reports to include all sources of research support, financial interests and relevant affiliations.
-This includes support coming from foreign governments or other foreign entities.
+- The National Institutes of Health (NIH) requires the disclosure of all sources of research support, foreign components, and financial conflicts of interest for senior/key personnel on research applications and awards.
+This includes support coming from foreign governments or other foreign entities (see NIH Grants Policy Statement Section 2.5.1).

 - NIH requires in grant applications to indicate whether or not the project includes a “foreign component,” and if so, to provide a justification.
 A foreign component is defined in the NIH Grants Policy Statement, Section 1.2, as “[t]he performance of any significant element or segment of the project outside the United States either by the recipient or by a researcher employed by or affiliated with a foreign organization, whether or not grant funds are expended.
 Examples include collaboration with investigators at a foreign site; use of facilities or instrumentation at a foreign site; or financial support or resources from a foreign entity.
 Foreign travel for consultation is not considered a foreign component.”